Fairway Solitaire: Reception

 Fairway Solitaire received generally positive reviews from critics.
 Multiple critics noted the game as 'strategic'.
 Kotaku called its game design as "clever", and Pocket Gamer described the game's combination of golf and solitare as "inventive", calling it "hugely enjoyable" due to the "surprising amount of strategic opportunity" in its gameplay.
 Game Informer noted it as "hopelessly addict[ing]", and called it "a great puzzle game with a surprising amount of depth and strategy".
 TouchArcade also praised it as 'addicting', stating in regards to its gameplay that "what it lacks in difficulty it makes up for in sheer mindless entertainment".

 Inside Mac Games praised the amount of content in the game, stating that the game has a "great feeling of variety", but criticized the fact that the iOS version has features not present in the Mac version, such as daily courses and additional minigames.
 IMG praised the game's attention to detail, as well as itscartoony graphics and "funny" cutscenes, further expressing that "everything is beautifully drawn and animated".
 IMG noted the game's music, sound effects, and golf commentators as highlights of the game, saying that it has "the best voice work I've ever heard in a game".

-Fairway Solitaire was a finalist nominee for "Best Mobile Game" and "Best Casual Game" of the year at the 16th annual D.I.C.E.
-Summit in 2013.
+During the 16th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Fairway Solitaire for "Casual Game of the Year" and "Mobile Game of the Year".